 Applications for admission to the professional major in public health follow a primary, secondary and final deadline model.
 Primary deadlines are in place to ensure students have received their admission decision and are eligible to register for 400-level courses by their priority registration date.
 Secondary deadlines are for those students who consider applying to the major after priority registration closes.
 Applications will not be accepted past the final deadline, without exception.
 Note: The review process does not begin until the deadline has passed and may take up to two (2) weeks to be completed.

-- University of Arizona GPA greater than 2.500
+- University of Arizona cumulative GPA of 2.500 or higher

-- Completion of all pre-health prerequisite courses with a grade of C or higher.
+- Completion of all pre-public health prerequisite courses with a grade of C or higher.
 Students may have up to 5 units of prerequisites still outstanding at the time of application.